 The Most Common Challenges for Service Dog Handlers

 - Corporate businesses question me more often than mom-and-pop shops.
 My most recent “confrontation and demand for paperwork” occurred in a well-known restaurant chain.
-I explained the law to the manager and I also contacted the corporate office afterwards.
+I explained the law to the manager and I also contacted the corporate office afterward.

 - Document everything.
-Every time I work a dog in public, the dog is wearing a GoPro camera.
+Every time I work with a dog in public, the dog is wearing a GoPro camera.
 The GoPro isn’t necessary, but it is very useful for documentation.

 ID Cards, Certificates, and so on